beginning of content

 What is earache?

-Earache (sore ear) is a common complaint, especially in children.
-It is most commonly caused by an ear infection.
+Earache is most often caused by an ear infection.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.